MaryAngelique/freecodecamp-personal-portfolio/README.md

 - My portfolio should have a link with an id of profile-link, which opens my GitHub or FCC profile in a new tab.✅

--  My portfolio should have at least one media query.
+-  My portfolio should have at least one media query.✅

 -  The height of the welcome section should be equal to the height of the viewport.